Everyone knows that German is a difficult language. But it doesn't have to be.

 Is the German course worth the money?

 Definitely yes.
-It is great value because it is an innovative method and probably the easiest way to learn German which you don't find anywhere else.
+It is great value because it is an innovative method and probably the easiest way to learn German.
 If you compare the prices to traditional language schools or with private mentors their prices usually range from 20-60$ just per one single hour plus 20-30$ for a textbook and they don't activate your German which you already have from English.
 Plus you would need to take many hours with the “normal/ traditional” ways of learning German!

 P.S.: You know a lot of German already!
 Don't miss out on your opportunity to activate your hidden knowledge and make use of what you already know!
 Get started with your English to German language transformation now!